 This article was first published on 8 March 2022.

 Ready for your much-needed overseas holiday?
 You'll be glad to know that Singapore has successfully established vaccinated travel lanes (VTLs) to many destinations, including New Zealand, Indonesia, India, Vietnam and Greece.
-Japan also intends to further ease its strict COVID-19 border restrictions.
+Japan, Hong Kong and China have also further eased their strict COVID-19 border restrictions.
 Read on to learn more.

 Travelling from Singapore to Japan: The latest updates

-Japan recently announced that starting 7 September, it will raise its daily cap on the number of people allowed to enter the country from 20,000 to 50,000.
-Travellers will no longer need to produce a negative COVID-19 result as well if they've received their booster vaccines.
+Japan has raised its daily cap on the number of people allowed to enter the country from 20,000 to 50,000.
+Travellers will no longer need to produce a negative COVID-19 result if they've received their three jabs of an approved vaccine.
+They are also able to plan their own trip to Japan, as long as the non-guided tour packages are offered by travel agents and recognised by the Japanese authorities.

 VTL between Singapore and Greece (and the rest of Europe)